 Chinese Patterns — Ultimate Introduction to Origin, History, Meaning, Culture, and Utilization.

-Pursuing beauty and good luck has been an important part of people's lives, from neolithic tribes to today's modern society.
+Pursuing beauty and good luck has been an essential part of people's lives, from neolithic tribes to modern society.

-In history, the utilization of patterns and colors was quite strict, when some of them would exclusively be used by certain groups of people, based on social status, occupation, gender, age, etc.
+Historically, patterns and colors were quite strict, as some of them would exclusively be used by certain groups based on social status, occupation, gender, age, etc.

-Therefore, every Chinese pattern has its unique origin, story, and meaning.
+Therefore, every Chinese pattern has a unique origin, story, and meaning.

-Today, with restrictions lifted away, however, popular patterns inherited their traditional meanings, as brilliant representatives of cultural legacy, and beautiful wishes of auspicious lives.
+Today, however, with restrictions lifted away, popular patterns inherited their traditional meanings as brilliant representatives of cultural legacy and beautiful wishes for auspicious lives.

-All photos of this page are from Dongmaiying unless noted.
+All photos on this page are from Dongmaiying unless noted.

 Jade Article of Liangzhu Culture (around 3300 BC — 2000 BC) with Decorative Patterns — Zhejiang Museum